AvneeshSarwate/SkipStep/readme.txt

 	(see coment on function)
 __________________

+Got IP stuff as seamless as possible on computer side.
+	autofind computer IP and display it for user diplay last used IP address for ipad and give prompt for changing it if needed

+PROBLEM - chuck doesn't run in realtime from command line

 IMMEDIATE PRIORITY - have note names show up next to grid

 future steps ideas:
 	NON TRIVIAL PHONE VERSION